Am0rphous/Awesome/Operating Systems.md

 - [Yocto Project ](https://wiki.yoctoproject.org/wiki/Main_Page) - The Yocto Project is an open-source project that delivers a set of tools that create operating system images for embedded Linux systems.
 The Yocto Project tools are based on the OpenEmbedded (OE) project, which uses the BitBake build tool, to construct complete Linux images

 ## Desktop OSes
-- [Asahi](https://asahilinux.org) - Asahi Linux aims to bring you a polished Linux experience on Apple Silicon Macs.
 - [Bliss OS - Android for your PC](https://blissos.org) - An Open Source OS, based on Android, that incorporates many optimizations, features, and expanded device support.
 And it is available for just about any Chromebook, Windows/Linux PC or tablet released in the last 4 years.
 - [Debian](https://www.debian.org)
 - [Deepin](https://www.deepin.org/en/) - based on Debian, features DDE, the Deepin Desktop Environment, built on Qt.